All telephone calls to and from the surgery are recorded, for training and quality purposes.

 We have Urgent on the Day appointments which are only bookable via a receptionist face-to-face or over the telephone from 8:00am onwards on the same day (subject to availability), or from 7:30am via the automated telephone booking system.
-Ideally these appointments are for patients who require seeing a Doctor immediately.
+Ideally these appointments are for patients who require seeing a Doctor immediately for urgent conditions such as worsening asthma, unwell child, chest pain, difficulty in breathing, chest infections, and urinary tract infections (this list is NOT exhaustive).
 We would ask that non-urgent matters are booked into either 72 Hour or Routine appointments.

 If there are absolutely no face-to-face appointments left, you will still have the option to speak to a GP on the same day for advice.
 Please ask our reception team for a telephone appointment (this may be with your GP or the Duty Doctor), who will call you back within a certain time frame, usually after 11:00am, and discuss your concerns.
 If the Doctor speaks with you and decides that the matter cannot be dealt with over the phone, they can make arrangements for you to be seen that day.

 72 Hour appointments become available for booking 3 working days (subject to availability), in advance of the appointment date.
 For example, a 72 Hour appointment for a Monday will be available to book from the previous Wednesday.

 "Routine" GP appointments up to 12 weeks in advance

 You can book appointments up to 12 weeks in advance, as long as the appointments have been added to our system.
 These are limited in availability so please bear this in mind when trying to book.